aeecleclair/Hyperion/README.md

 ## Presentation

 Hyperion is the API of an open-source project launched by ÉCLAIR, the computer science association of Ecole Centrale de Lyon.
 This project aims to provide students of business and engineering schools a digital tool to simplify the association process.
 In a way, we could say that Hyperion is trying to create a social network for school associations.

 The structure of this project is modular.
 Hyperion has a core that performs vital functions (authentication, database migration, authorization, etc).
 The other functions of Hyperion are realized in what we call modules.
 You can contribute to the project by adding modules if you wish.

-## Install docker or an equivalent
-Install docker and the compose plugin (https://docs.docker.com/compose/install/)

-> During dev docker is used to run the database, the redis server etc ...
-If you really want to run the project without docker, you can do it but you will have to install the database, redis, etc ... yourself or disable some features in the .env file (which is not recommended).

 ## Creating a virtual environment for Python 3.10.x